 Manipulative Bastard: Toyed with.
-At first we're led to believe he's another manipulative prick just like most of the other males, but by the end of Juri's duel it's revealed that everything he did was to discredit Shiori and free Juri from her self-destructive obsession with the girl.
+At first we're led to believe he's another manipulative prick just like most of the other males, but by the end of Juri's duel it's revealed that every cruel he did was to discredit Shiori and free Juri from her self-destructive obsession with the girl.
 And then he's back in this when we recall what kind of actions he pulled, like borderline/straightforwardly molesting Juri and sexually humiliating Shioriwhich was not needed at all.

 Thanatos GambitKnew that he'd die and had his days numbered, but he still used this to his advantage to force Juri out of her vicious cycle.

 Dead All Along: Unlike Mikage, whose status was ambiguous, Chigusa is explicitly stated to have died in the fire at the fencing hall 15 years ago.